Neural flow matching models

 This series of tutorials on rectified flow addresses topics that are often sources of confusion and clarifies the connections with other methods.

-The payoff is that they find flows whose trajectories are straight, enabling “one step” posterior sampling without the agony of solving ODEs
+The payoff is that we find flows whose trajectories are straight, enabling “one step” posterior sampling without the agony of solving ODEs.

 6 Discrete state